-Experiences: Airbnb has also introduced ‘Experiences feature.
+- Experiences: Airbnb has also introduced the ‘Experiences feature.
 Users can choose different types of experiences during their trip to a particular location in the world.
-Some examples include coffee tasting, culture walk, photoshoots, history walk, cooking class, and dance party.
+Some examples include coffee tasting, culture walks, photoshoots, history walks, cooking classes, and dance parties.
 The locals can host such experiences for tourists by listing them on the app with pricing on a per-person basis.

-Notifications: Airbnb gives complete control to the users on what type of notifications they want to receive.
+- Notifications: Airbnb gives complete control to the users on what type of notifications they want to receive.
 This includes notifications related to booking requests, booking reminders, coupons, promotions, regulations, and other activities of both travelers and hosts.
-The users can also choose the type of notifications they want to receive, including text message, phone call, push notification, and email.
+The users can also choose the type of notifications they want to receive, including text messages, phone calls, push notifications, and emails.

 A host is able to add or manage his/her property through this interface.
 Some features are the same as those in the guest interface, such as Sign Up and Inbox.

-Calendar: The bookings on the specific dates of the month can be viewed on the calendar through this functionality.
-A host can switch to yearly mode to check all the bookings during a year.
+- Calendar: The bookings on the specific dates of the month can be viewed on the calendar through this functionality.
+A host can switch to yearly mode to check all the bookings during the year.

 The technical and content management team of the company has access to the admin panel.
 They handle the user-generated content, including listings and reviews.

-Insights: The details of current and previous activities are observed by the team through this functionality.
-It helps in improving the experience of both travelers and hosts and taking better business decisions.
+- Insights: The details of current and previous activities are observed by the team through this functionality.
+It helps improve the experience of both travelers and hosts and helps them make better business decisions.

-Complaints & Feedback: Complaints and feedback by guests and hosts for the other party are received here.
-The feedback regarding the experience with the app is also received by the team.
+- Complaints & Feedback: Complaints and feedback by guests and hosts for the other party are received here.
+The team also received feedback regarding the experience with the app.

-The technology of the app is such that it can support 1.9 million bookings at a time.
+The app’s technology is such that it can support 1.9 million bookings at a time.
 To create an app of such level, you need to hire a reliable mobile app developer that offers scalability.
-Another thing to notice taking the feedback of the users seriously.
+Another thing to notice is taking the feedback of the users seriously.
 The company has updated numerous functionalities based on feedback from numerous users.

 Designing guidelines to make an app like Airbnb

-The most crucial part of designing a vacation rental app is being considerate towards hosts and guests both.
-Guests should be able to filter out, search and book smoothly without any hurdles.
+The most crucial part of designing a vacation rental app is being considerate towards hosts and guests.
+Guests should be able to filter out, search, and book smoothly without any hurdles.
 Hosts should get an opportunity to display their lodgings and services in the best possible way.

 Factors affecting the cost of vacation rental apps like Airbnb

 Creating an app for vacation rental requires expertise and a lot of thought.
-If the app is not good enough, it’s not possible for any business to acquire and retain clients.
-Especially in sharing economy businesses, where the key service is to provide a digital marketplace to the sellers and buyers.
+If the app is not good enough, it’s not possible for any business to acquire and retain clients, especially in sharing economy businesses, where the key service is to provide a digital marketplace to sellers and buyers.
 There are various factors that can influence the cost of creating an app like Airbnb.
 The list includes:

 Android or iOS or both

-Features required to create an app also impact the hours required to create the app which in turn impacts the cost of the app.
-Apps can be divided into three categories basic minimum viable product app, apps with some complex feature set and an app with multiple advanced features and complex design.
+Features required to create an app also impact the hours required to create the app, which in turn impacts the cost of the app.
+Apps can be divided into three categories: basic minimum viable product apps, apps with some complex feature set, and an app with multiple advanced features and complex designs.

 A basic app version with core features for a single platform generally takes three to five months.
-Amid-level app with more features and higher complexity will take six to nine months.
+Mid-level apps with more features and higher complexity will take six to nine months.
 A large app with multiple advanced features and custom designs for both platforms will need more than nine months.
 Of course, this is an approximate duration.
-Time taken can be more or less depending on the team’s skill-set and size.
+Time taken can be more or less depending on the team’s skill set and size.